eitheror1843/mprolegpil-usecase/README.md

 Overview

+This repository contains programs used in a paper under review: Takahiro Sawasaki and Ken Satoh and Aurore Clément Troussel.
+2022.
+A Usecase on GDPR of Modular-PROLEG for Private International Law.

 The main files are

-1. pil_interpreter_ai4legal.pl - The interpreter of Modular-PROLEG for PIL used in [Sawa2022].
+1. pil_interpreter_ai4legal.pl - The interpreter of Modular-PROLEG for PIL used in the paper.
-2. usecase_ai4legal.pl - Program $\mathcal{P}_{1}$ of Modular-PROLEG for PIL used in [Sawa2022], which is an implementation of the reasoning in Case of Data Transfer.
+2. usecase_ai4legal.pl - Program $\mathcal{P}_{1}$ of Modular-PROLEG for PIL used in the paper, which is an implementation of the reasoning in Case of Data Transfer.

-where [Sawa2022] is Takahiro Sawasaki and Ken Satoh and Aurore Clément Troussel.
-2022.
-A Usecase on GDPR of Modular-PROLEG for Private International Law. under review.

 ## Requirement